cloudmesh-community/book/chapters/cloud/qemu.md

 > If we want to use more than 1 core for the emulated operating system,
 > we can use this option.
 We chose to use 3 cores to run the virtual
-> image which will make it faster.
+> image, which will make it faster.
 You should change this number
 > according to your computer's CPU.

 `-net nic -net user`: